 Even in the age of declining CD sales, the resurgence of Vinyl, and the advent of Bandcamp, iTunes, and Spotify your album artwork is still going to be viewed and analyzed before anyone has a chance to press play.
 As a musician myself, I had to come to that same realization.
-Part of the reason I even got into graphic design was to help my band creating quality graphics on a non-existent budget because I knew it would give us a better chance to be noticed and stick out from the crowd.
+Part of the reason I even got into graphic design was to help my band promotion by creating quality graphics on a non-existent budget because I knew it would give us a better chance to be noticed and stick out from the crowd.
 No matter how small or novel our success may have been, I was proven right.
 Quality artwork separated us from other local bands, even when there were better acts out there.
 It got us noticed and eventually signed by management companies, record labels, and helped us go on tour, and spread our music.
 We had created an image of quality, professionalism, and readiness to take the next step due in part, to our visuals.

 Everyone has a favorite record.
 When you close your eyes and reflect on that album, I’m sure you see the cover art that goes along with it.
 The Velvet Underground & Nico, Unknown Pleasures, Abbey Road, Ready to Die, London Calling, Dark Side of the Moon, Nevermind, Enema of the State, all embody the message of the record they cover.
 Some of the designs aren’t flashy, but they’re effective and clear and concise in its message.
 They have a lasting memory that’s etched into your mind and have become almost as synonymous with the musician as the music itself.
 One of my favorite albums is 'Vheissu', by post-hardcore veterans Thrice.
 I still remember visiting my local best buy and being enamored with the green and cream inverted layout.
 The symbolism and message were so subliminal and mysterious.
 Only hearing one of the tracks prior to release, I felt an apprehension and didn’t know what to expect for the rest of the record.
 It turns out this is exactly what the band and the designer wanted to achieve.
 The record was about finding meaning in the unknown, based loosely on the work of novelist Thomas Pynchon.
 It was designed to be cryptic, and unsettling and it signified the music in the purest form.